jfmatth/consumerfinance.gov/README.md

-This Django project includes the front-end assets and build tools, [Jinja templates](https://jinja.palletsprojects.com/) for front-end rendering, code to configure our CMS, [Wagtail](https://wagtail.io/), and several standalone Django apps for specific parts of the site.
+This Django project includes the front-end assets and build tools, [Jinja templates](https://jinja.palletsprojects.com/) for front-end rendering, code to configure our CMS, [Wagtail](https://wagtail.io/), and several standalone Django apps for specific parts of the site!

 ## Quickstart